uncenter/uncenter.dev/src/posts/learning-fortran.md

 If we run this, we- wait.
 Did I even tell you how to compile a Fortran program yet?

-## How do I actually run this sh\*t?
+## How do I actually run this?

-To compile our `calculator.f95` program, run `gfortran -o calculator calculator.f95` .
-To run our program, simply run `./calculator`.
-If you only instruct `gfortran` of the input file, the default output executable will be named `a.out`.
+First, compile our calculator program with `gfortran -o calculator calculator.f90` .
+Then you can run it with `./calculator`.
+If you only instruct `gfortran` of the input file (`gfortran calculator.f90`), the default output executable will be named `a.out`.

 Let's run our program now.

 ```
-$ gfortran -o calculator calculator.f95
+$ gfortran -o calculator calculator.f90
 $ ./calculator
  x:
 10